-Ensure that you understand the basics of standard poker before attempting live casino poker, including the basic strategy on the classic game.
-Live poker is not as challenging a game as some other variants since it eliminates the need to bluff or read players.
+Ensure that you understand the basics of standard poker before attempting Live Casino Poker, including the basic strategy of the classic game.
+Live Poker is not as challenging a game as some other variants since it eliminates the need to bluff or read players.
 Still, you don’t want to go into a game unprepared.

 Know when to Fold’em

 You don’t play poker to fold, but there are times in Live Poker where it’s advisable to do so.
 Take a look at your hole cards, and if they’re weak, then it’s probably time to cut your losses and wait for a better hand.

 After the flop’s dealt and you have a hand that you can at least work with, keep betting and playing out your hand.
 A scenario like this does not call for you to fold.
 In a game played only against the dealer, the odds of winning are better than they would be in standard poker, particularly with a good flop and decent hold cards.